AI4Bharat/IndicTrans2/README.md

 # Citation
-Please cite the following papers if you use our distilled models, distillation procedure or distillation IT2/fairseq codebase:
+Please cite the following two papers if you use our distilled models/codebase/procedure, or [fairseq](https://github.com/VarunGumma/fairseq) clone:

 ```
 @article{gala2023indictrans2,
   title   = {IndicTrans2: Towards High-Quality and Accessible Machine Translation Models for all 22 Scheduled Indian Languages},
-  author  = {Jay Gala and Pranjal A. Chitale and Raghavan AK and Varun Gumma Sumanth Doddapaneni and and Aswanth Kumar and Janki Nawale and Anupama Sujatha and Ratish Puduppully and Vivek Raghavan and Pratyush Kumar and Mitesh M. Khapra and Raj Dabre and Anoop Kunchukuttan},
+  author  = {Jay Gala and Pranjal A. Chitale and Raghavan AK and Varun Gumma and Sumanth Doddapaneni and Aswanth Kumar and Janki Nawale and Anupama Sujatha and Ratish Puduppully and Vivek Raghavan and Pratyush Kumar and Mitesh M. Khapra and Raj Dabre and Anoop Kunchukuttan},
   year    = {2023},
   journal = {Transactions on Machine Learning Research},
   url     = {https://openreview.net/forum?id=vfT4YuzAYA}